EveryOneIsGross/shadowFACTS/README.md

 # shadowFACTS
 ![shadowfax](https://github.com/EveryOneIsGross/shadowFACTS/assets/23621140/b1a42b05-b7f5-4cec-8c9f-db820aaaa13b)

-shadowFACTS is a conversational agent designed to provide contextually relevant responses based on an imported data source. shadowFACTSs name relates to how the deep-search algorithm using a euclidean vector mask of farthest related reponses before looking for similarities in a reduced vector space.
+shadowFACTS is a conversational agent designed to provide contextually relevant responses based on an imported data source. shadowFACTSs name relates to how the deep-search algorithm masks farthest related reponses before looking for similarities in a reduced vector space.
 Otherwise it uses standard cosine searches to add chunks of txt into the agents prompt for some on topic context.
 This was just a quick tool for me to chat with a .txt while I tried to understand it.
 Useful for chatting to some txt.

 ---